Ismail Abdul-Ganiyu

-Ismail Abdul-Ganiyu (born 12 June 1996) is a Ghanaian professional footballer who plays as defender and captains Ghana Premier League side Asante Kotoko S.C.
+Ismail Abdul-Ganiyu (born 12 June 1996) is a Ghanaian professional footballer who plays as a defender for captains Ghana Premier League side Ethiopian Insurance F.C.

 He began his career with Wa All Stars and before signing for Karela United in September 2017.
 He won the Ghana Premier League and Ghana Super Cup with Wa All Stars before joining Karela, then later Asante Kotoko in October 2018.
 Abdul-Ganiyu made his international debut for Ghana in 2021 against South Africa.

+He is currently playing in the Ethiopian Premier League side Ethiopian Insurance F.C..

 Club career

 Wa All Stars

 Abdul-Ganiyu started his career in his hometown Wa with Wa All Stars in 2013.
 In February 2014, he scored a free-kick against Accra Hearts of Oak as All Stars won by 3–0.
 On 18 June 2015, he scored from the spot-kick to help Wa All Stars to a 2–0 victory over Hearts of Oak.
 In 2016, he formed a formidable defensive partnership with Ishaku Konda and Hafiz Adams as Wa All Stars won the Ghana Premier League in the 2016 season.
 En route to the title the trio helped the team to secure the title and earn the best defensive record of the season by conceding 22 goals in 30 matches.
 During the title winning season, he played 26 league matches and scored a goal.
 On 22 January 2017, he won the Ghana Super Cup as Wa All Stars scored Bechem United via a lone goal by Emmnauel Ocran.